Loading...

 All employees shall be covered by Workers’ Compensation.
 If an employee is injured at work, they must report the injury to their Center Director before the end of their shift, complete the appropriate forms, and seek medical treatment if necessary.
 Employees injured at work will also need to complete a drug & alcohol test by the close of business hours, on the day the injury occurred.

-Unemployment Compensation is another form of insurance, which is paid for entirely by the Companies.
+Unemployment Compensation is another form of insurance, which is paid for entirely by Barrington School.
 Unemployment compensation helps an employee meet a loss of income resulting from unemployment beyond their control by paying certain benefits while they are out of work.
 This form of protection is in addition to group insurance, social security, and workers’ compensation.

-Full time employees: Employees who work an average of 37.5+ hours per week will receive additional 40 hours of PTO, this will be added to your check throughout the year as 1.54 hours per pay starting the first payroll in January of your 5th year.
+Full-time employees: Employees who work an average of 37.5+ hours per week will receive an additional 40 hours of PTO, this will be added to your check throughout the year as 1.54 hours per pay period, starting the first payroll in January of your 5th year.

 PTO cannot exceed the following: